ExQueueSee/task-manager-web-app/README.md

    EMAIL_PASSWORD=your_email_password
    FRONTEND_URL=http://localhost:3000
    ```
+   Note: If you are deploying to a production environment or using a different local setup, update the FRONTEND_URL and any other localhost references (such as backend API endpoints) to point to your actual website or server address.

 3. Configure email settings for notifications (if using Gmail, you may need to allow less secure apps or use app passwords)